Healing our Distress: The Potential of Psilocybin-assisted Therapy

 Current & upcoming cancer-related clinical trials on psilocybin-assisted therapy

-Psilocybin for Psychological and Existential Distress in Palliative Care (Canada)
+Psilocybin for Psychological and Existential Distress in Palliative Care (Canada) (still recruiting as of August 2024)

 Research Centers